George Edwards Brown

-George "Jorge" Edwards Brown (27 November 1779 – March 5, 1848) was a British-born Chilean businessman and politician.
-He served as President of the Provincial Assembly of Coquimbo, Proprietary Deputy for Vallenar, Deputy for Huasco, Deputy for Andacollo and Deputy for Freirina.
-He was the founder and patriarch of the Edwards family in Chile.
+George "Jorge" Edwards Brown (27 November 1779 – March 5, 1848) was a British-born Chilean military surgeon, medical doctor, mining entrepreneur, businessperson and politician, known for being the founder and patriarch of the Edwards family in Chile.

 Initially a sailor and surgeon from England, he deserted his own ship to live in Chile where he then worked as a surgeon and developed mines.
 A supporter of the patriot cause during the Chilean War of Independence, he served as chief physician-surgeon of the United Restoration Army, and was granted Chilean citizenship in 1818 for his services to the independence cause.
 He then went on to serve in several political posts.

-Early life
+Early life and education

 George Edwards was born on 27 November 1779 in London to John Edwards and Elizabeth Brown.
 On 2 January 1780, Edwards was christened at St Luke's church in Islington.

-Edwards was educated at Eton College, and the Royal College of Physicians.
+Edwards was educated at Eton College, and later attended the Royal College of Physicians.